biblius/hextacy/openssl/README.md

       openssl x509 -req -sha256 -days 365 -in 'cert.csr' -CA 'ca.pem' -CAkey 'ca-key.pem' -out 'cert.pem' -extfile 'extfile.cnf' -CAcreateserial
       ```

 There should be 4 files in total.
-After the've been successfully generated, depending on your machine you will have to add the `ca.pem` to your machine's trusted CAs since it was used to sign the actual certificate.
+After they've been successfully generated, depending on your machine you will have to add the `ca.pem` to your machine's trusted CAs since it was used to sign the actual certificate.

 - Mac - Open up the *Keychain Acces* app, head to the *System* section and drag and drop the `ca.pem` file to it.
 Double click the file, expand the *Trust* section and set 'When using this certificate' to *Always trust*.